-Live on 22/07/2020 5.30pm UK S1E7: Join Rita Tojeiro from St Andrews, Emma Dodd from Groningen/Lancaster and David O’Riley from Lancaster University as we explore galaxy archeology, galaxy mergers, globular clusters and much more!
+Live on 22/07/2020 5.30pm UK S1E7: Join Rita Tojeiro from St Andrews, Emma Dodd from Groningen/Lancaster and David O’Ryan from Lancaster University as we explore galaxy archeology, galaxy mergers, globular clusters and much more!

 Topics will include: Black holes, distant galaxies, extra-solar planets, observing in large telescopes, our solar system, stars & much more.